stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 >>= : IO a -> (a -> IO b) -> IO b
 ```

-This describes a sequencing of `IO` action.
+This describes a sequencing of `IO` actions.
 Upon execution,
 the first `IO` action is being run and its result is
 being passed as an argument to the function generating
-the second `IO` action, which is the also being executed.
+the second `IO` action, which is then also being executed.

 You might remember, that you already implemented something
 similar in an earlier exercise: In [Algebraic Data Types](DataTypes.md),